angus-ai/angus-doc/getting-started/python.rst

 Getting Started with Python
 +++++++++++++++++++++++++++

-*Prerequisites*

 You must have registered `here <http://www.angus.ai/request-credentials/>`_ and received your API credentials.

+The SDK is Python3 compatible but the documentation code snippets are Python2.

+You might want to create a python virtual environnement with **virtualenv** in order to install sdk in there.
+Please refere to the following `python guide <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ for more information.

 1. Install the Angus SDK
 ========================

-Open a terminal and install the angus python sdk.
+Open a terminal and install the angus python sdk with pip.
+If you do not use **virtualenv** you may need to be root, administrator or super user depending on your platform (use sudo on linux platform).

-You might want to create a python virtual environnement with ``virtualenv`` and install the sdk in there.

 .. parsed-literal::

-        $ sudo pip install angus-sdk-python
+        $ pip install angus-sdk-python

 2. Configure your SDK
 =====================